pixelcog/pixelcog.com/_posts/2014-05-08-virtualizing-aws-opsworks-with-vagrant.md

 ![OpsWorks Example Stack](/img/posts/opsworks-vagrant-php_walkthrough_arch_2.png)

-This is what we're going to emulate.
+This is what we're going to emulate first.

 If you haven't done so already, you'll need to download Vagrant from from the [official website](http://downloads.vagrantup.com/) and install it, then you'll need to do the same for [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Both are free tools.